The 2023 round of the PROBE Australia Study has now commenced.

 Date last reviewed: 4 December 2023

 Haemophilia Foundation Australia is participating in the PROBE (Patient Reported Outcomes Burdens and Experiences) Study.

 The PROBE study is a multi-national, patient-focused research study.

 The PROBE study allows people with haemophilia to report their haemophilia severity, treatment history and the impact of haemophilia on their daily life.
-This data will be used to analyse the perspectives of people with haemophilia on outcomes that affect their own life and care.
-The research will support efforts to improve treatment and comprehensive care programs in Australia and other countries around the world.
-All data will be kept confidential.
+This data is used to analyse the perspectives of people with haemophilia on outcomes that affect their own life and care.
+The research supports efforts to improve treatment and comprehensive care programs in Australia and other countries around the world.
+All data is kept confidential.